logo

 The zoo faced international backlash after posting the request online.

-In its statement, Aalborg Zoo explained, "In zoos, we have a responsibility to imitate the natural food chain of the animals - in terms of both animal welfare and professional integrity.
+In its statement, Aalborg Zoo explained, "In zoos, we have a responsibility to imitate the natural food chain of the animals—in terms of both animal welfare and professional integrity.
 If you have a healthy animal that has to leave for various reasons, feel free to donate it to us."

-The post clarified that any donated animals would be "gently euthanised" by trained staff before being used as food, ensuring nothing goes to waste while supporting the health and natural behavior of carnivores in captivity.
+The post clarified that any donated animals would be "gently euthanized" by trained staff before being used as food, ensuring nothing goes to waste while supporting the health and natural behavior of carnivores in captivity.

 Among those who responded to the request was Pernille Sohl, 44, who made the difficult decision to donate her daughter Angelina’s German riding pony, Chicago 57.
 At the time of his death in 2020, the pony was 22 years old and suffering from a painful form of eczema caused by mosquito bites.

-The condition left him with open wounds, required protective clothing in summer, and posed risks of infection
+The condition left him with open wounds, required protective clothing in summer, and posed risks of infection.

-In its statement, Aalborg Zoo explained, "In zoos, we have a responsibility to imitate the natural food chain of the animals - in terms of both animal welfare and professional integrity.
+In its statement, Aalborg Zoo explained, "In zoos, we have a responsibility to imitate the natural food chain of the animals—in terms of both animal welfare and professional integrity.
 If you have a healthy animal that has to leave for various reasons, feel free to donate it to us."

 In its statement, Aalborg Zoo explained,